NewsLocal News

 “I think it’ll allow us to catch things sooner,” said Keri Stankavich.

 Keri Stankavich manages all seven of St. Francis’ breast imaging locations.
-With 3,460 new breast cancer cases in Oklahoma in 2025 and 570 deaths this year from the disease, she says the new law will help make sure people are getting the supplemental testing they need.
+With 3,460 new breast cancer cases in Oklahoma in 2025 and 570 deaths this year from the disease, she said the new law helps make sure people get the supplemental testing they need.

 “We’re so excited that there’s less boundaries that people have to face when deciding whether they’re going to do these exams or not,” said Stankavich.